 - a.
 For students in the BScN Collaborative Program, BScN Bilingual Program, or the BScN - After Degree Program, a minimum GPA of 2.0 is required on the last ★60.
 (If ★60 requires including another term or terms, the best results from this term or terms are included.
-Failing results are not included in the calculation of the graduation GPA.). - b.
-For students in the BScN Post RN Degree Program, a minimum GPA of 2.0 is required on the last ★23.
-(If ★23 requires including another term or terms, the best results from this term or terms are included.
-Failing results are not included in the calculation of the graduation GPA.).
-For students admitted to the program between 1995 and 2001, a minimum GPA of 2.0 is required on the last ★50.
-(If ★50 requires including another term or terms, the best results from this term or terms are included.
-Failing results are not included in the calculation.). - c.
-For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken. - (9) Reexaminations: See §23.5.5. - (10) Credit by Special Assessment is available in certain courses under specific circumstances.
+Failing results are not included in the calculation of the graduation GPA.). - For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken. - (9) Reexaminations: See §23.5.5. - (10) Credit by Special Assessment is available in certain courses under specific circumstances.
 See §14.2.4, and contact the Faculty of Nursing for any further information.